Kotlin/kotlinx.coroutines/docs/flow.md

 <!--- TEST ARBITRARY_TIME -->

-> Note that [flatMapLatest] cancels all the code in its block (`{ requestFlow(it) }` in this example) on new value.
+> Note that [flatMapLatest] cancels all the code in its block (`{ requestFlow(it) }` in this example) on a new value.
 It makes no difference in this particular example, because the call to `requestFlow` itself is fast, not-suspending, and cannot be cancelled.
 However, it would show up if we were to use suspending functions like `delay` in there.

 ### Flow exceptions

-Flow collection can complete with exception when emitter or any code inside any of the operators throws an exception.
+Flow collection can complete with an exception when emitter or any code inside any of the operators throw an exception.
 There are several ways to handle these exceptions.

 #### Collector try and catch